 Now that Shao Kahn has been defeated, Reptile joins up with Shinnok and Quan Chi and acts as a general in their army while hoping that Shinnok would restore his race in exchange for his services.
 Of course, that never happens, and instead Reptile gets blown up by Shinnok in his (non-canon) ending.
 Reptile looks quite silly in MK4, at least if you don’t use his alternate ninja outfit, but his fatalities are quite good.
 In one of them, he chews the opponent’s face off, and the other one has him puke acid all over the opponent and reduce them into a bloody skeleton.

 Hey, it’s that girl from R4: Ridge Racer Type 4, the one who was on all the gaming magazine covers at the time!
-Oh, wait, it’s just some dude who has a woman’s name because the MK team is bad at foreign names (it’s also pronounced “Reeko” because of course it is).
+Oh, wait, it’s just some dude who has a woman’s name because the MK team is bad at foreign names.
 Reiko was originally meant to be Noob Saibot — you know, a character that people might care about — but with the whole “OH JESUS GOD WE GOTTA HAVE NEW CHARACTERS OR THE PEOPLE WILL RIOT” thing going on they reskinned Noob into this loser.
 He’s supposed to be a former general in Shao Kahn’s armies and now holds the same job in Shinnok’s.